 Henry Normal and Dubliner Jan Brierton present an evening of poetry and laughs.
-Henry will be reading poems from his new book 'An Alphabet of Storms' whilst Jans' poems reflect on being a wife, mother, daughter, sister and retired raver.
+Henry will be reading poems from his new book A Quiet Promise whilst Jan's poems reflect on being a wife, mother, daughter, sister and retired raver.
 Expect a highly engaging evening.

-Dubliner Jan Brierton is a mam, a fashion stylist, and a poet.
+Dubliner Jan Brierton is a mam, a fashion stylist and a poet.
 Her first collection What Day Is It?
 Who Gives a F*ck was published in 2021 after Jan’s first ever poem went viral during lockdown.
-Everybody Is a Poem: Midlife in Rhymes is Jan’s second collection published by New Island.
-In this pocket-sized book Jan riffs on menopause, midlife, the mental load, friendships, relationships, loss, and self-acceptance.
-On its release, Jan’s second collection made the top 10 paperback non-fiction book charts.
+Everybody Is a Poem: Midlife in Rhymes is Jan’s second collection.
+In this pocket-sized book, Jan riffs on menopause, midlife, the mental load, friendships, relationships, loss and self-acceptance.
+On its release, it made the top 10 paperback non-fiction book charts.
 Plain-speaking and completely relatable, each of these 52 poems are served with Jan’s signature combination of humour, wit, and poignancy.

 This is poetry for everybody.

-Since the publication of her debut book, Jan has appeared on RTE Nationwide, TV3’s Six O Clock show, RTE Radio 1’s Brendan O Connor Show, Ray Darcy Show, 2Fm, 98FM, The Irish Times Women’s podcast and Mamia & Me with Amy Huberman.
+Since the publication of her debut book, Jan has appeared on various TV and radio shows, The Irish Times Women’s podcast and Mamia & Me with Amy Huberman.
 Jan’s poems have been shared on social media by Jo Whiley and Emma Barnett (BBC Women’s Hour) with over 30K views.

 10% administrative fee applies for online & telephone orders.